mgeide/udacity_dsnd/LANL/README.md

 ## Installation

 Launch Jupyter Notebook or Lab:

 $ jupyter notebook

 $ jupyter lab

-And open blog_winevents.ipynb using a Python 3 kernel.
+Oopen blog_winevents.ipynb using a Python 3 kernel.
 Recommend using Anaconda to have all of the packages installed.
 Additional packages beyond those in Anaconda:

 $ conda install wget

 $ conda install -c conda-forge umap-learn

-Note: wget is only needed if you're downloading the data via the notebook
-Note: incorporating umap logic in notebook is still a work in progress
+Note: wget is only needed if you're downloading the data via the notebook, and incorporating umap logic in notebook is still a work in progress.

 ## Motivation